toppair/reach.nvim/README.md

     chars = { '•' },            -- Characters to use as markers,
-                                -- last one is used when depth > #chars groups = {                  -- Highlight groups for markers, 'String'                  -- last one is used when depth > #groups 'Comment'
+                                -- last one is used when depth > #chars groups = {                  -- Highlight groups for markers, 'String',                 -- last one is used when depth > #groups 'Comment',
     },
   },
   -- A map of action to key that should be used to invoke it